IgniteUI/igniteui-documentation/topics/02_Controls/igCombo/01_igCombo_Getting_Started.md

         <tr>
             <td>Basic ASP.NET MVC Implementation</td>

-            <td>Shows how to bind to data and set basic options using the ASP.NET MVC Helper</td>
+            <td>Shows how to bind to data and set basic options using the %%ProductNameMVC%%</td>
         </tr>
     </tbody>
 </table>